react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

    }
    ```

-   The above example would make the type of `route.params` be `{ userId: number }` since the `parse` function converts the string from the URL to a number.

-   If your app supports deep linking or runs on the Web, you can use this pattern to specify any additional optional params that don't appear in the path pattern (e.g. query params).
-Make sure to add `| undefined` to the type of params to make them optional, as query params may not be present in the URL.

 If both `screen` and `linking` specify params, the final type of `route.params` is the intersection of both types.

 This is how the complete example would look like: